 Where to Look for A Realty Agent

-Regional or local real estate association websites.
+Local or local realty association websites.

-For sale check in your neighborhood.
+For sale check in your community.

 Questions to Ask an Agent